jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 If you want to configure desktop clients to work with your Git repository, [see Setting up Eclipse, Git, and Rational Team Concert Desktop Clients for use with DevOps Service][26].

 ---
-##Edit and deploy code using the DevOps Services web IDE
+##Edit and deploy code using the Bluemix DevOps Services web IDE

-In addition to build and deploy, DevOps Services provides many other capabilities that are useful for application development:
+In addition to build and deploy, Bluemix DevOps Services provides many other capabilities that are useful for application development:

   * Hosting for public projects
   * Multiple source code repositories
   * Support for teams that use agile development
   * Web-based development tools with customizations specifically for working with Bluemix

-To learn more about DevOps Services, see its [Learn page][27].
+To learn more about Bluemix Bluemix DevOps Services, see its [Learn page][27].

 So far, you used command-line tools to modify your code and push it to the repository.
-However, you can work with DevOps Services another way: entirely in your browser.
+However, you can work with Bluemix DevOps Services another way: entirely in your browser.

 Return to the deployment page and click **EDIT CODE**.
 A complete online integrated development environment (IDE) opens, which is based on the work of the [Orion][28] open source project.

-![Orion at DevOps Services][29]
+![Orion at Bluemix DevOps Services][29]

 In this environment, you can edit files with syntax coloring support for multiple languages, including HTML, CSS, Java, JavaScript, Ruby, and Python.
 For some languages, such as JavaScript and CSS, the IDE also supports syntax checking and content assist, both for standard language constructs and for services that Bluemix provides.
 To use content assist, press Ctrl + Space.
 For example, this image shows code completion for the standard Node.js express module: